 7. Russia - 39.1% of adults

 An estimated 39.1% of Russians smoke.
 Cigarette manufacturers in Russia were not regulated until very recently.
-A smoking ban in all public places indoors and outdoors was implemented in June of 2014, and tobacco sponsorship of events and tobacco advertisement were also prohibited.
-Warnings about smoking were also made more visible in the public places.
+A smoking ban in all public places indoors and outdoors was implemented in June of 2014, and tobacco sponsorship of events and tobacco advertisements were also prohibited.
+Public places also displayed warnings about smoking.
 In Russia, smoking rates among males are much higher than among females.

 6. Indonesia - 39.8% of adults

 Indonesia counts around 39.8% of its population as smokers.
 This translates to around 57 million people!
 Smoking Kretek, a cigarette that is a blend of tobacco and cloves, is considered by many a cultural activity.
-However, smoking is said to be responsible for hundreds of thousands of premature deaths in Indonesia every year.
-The country notably has no bans on smoking in most public places.
+However, smoking is also held responsible for hundreds of thousands of premature deaths in Indonesia every year.
+Notably, the country has no bans on smoking in most public places.

 5. Jordan - 41% of adults

 Ukraine's smoking population constitutes about 43.3% of its adults, and they are smoking around 15.2 cigarettes each per day.
 A smoking ban has been implemented in all outdoor and indoor public places.
-Although there has been a decrease recently in smoking, there are four times as many smokers in the teenage group than in the older age bracket.
+Although there has been a decrease in smoking in recent times, there are four times as many smokers in the teenage group than in the older age bracket.
 More smokers can be found in the country's western regions than in the eastern regions.

 4. Serbia - 41.6% of adults